 We welcome students with different backgrounds and perspectives into our learning community.
 Carnegie Mellon is ranked in the top 6 for national universities with the highest percentage of international undergraduates, with students from outside of the United States making up 21 percent of the degree-seeking undergraduate student body in the 2014-2015 academic year, according to the U.S. News Short List.

-The Office of International Education (OIE) helps international students with their social and academic transition to the U.S. and Carnegie Mellon, and informs them of their immigration rights and responsibilities.
-In addition to other programs, the office organizes a mandatory orientation program for international students, which takes place during the Welcome Day before the start of the Undergraduate Orientation program.
+The Office of International Education (OIE) helps international students with their transition to the U.S. and Carnegie Mellon, and informs them of their immigration rights and responsibilities.
+In addition to other programs, the office organizes a mandatory orientation and immigration check-in for international students, which takes place during the Welcome Day before the start of the Undergraduate Orientation program.
 OIE also provides a session for family members who will be attending the Welcome Day activities.

 Carnegie Mellon also boasts a number of international student organizations for international students or students who want to learn more about other cultures.